 Do You Have a Qui Tam Case?

 Most qui tam actions are brought by current or former employees of companies or institutions that defrauded the government.
 They can also be brought by subcontractors, competitors, federal employees, customers, patients or virtually anyone who has information that a party has knowingly submitted fraudulent claims for payment to the government.
 You do not need to have suffered some sort of personal harm in order to bring a qui tam case.
-If you’re unsure about how to report fraud, it’s important to get legal help from an experienced whistleblower attorney at Louthian Law Firm.
+If you’re unsure about how to report fraud, it’s important to get legal help from an experienced whistleblower attorney at The Louthian Firm Accident & Injury Lawyers.
 We’ve handled successful whistleblower cases and will discuss your case today, for free.

 Call us at 803-592-6231 to ask about whistleblower protection.